Bailiffs Powers With A Limited Company

 Enforcement at commercial premises

-the business has in place to ensure the safety of customers and workers.
-For further guidance view Working safely during COVID-19: enforcement
+Business has in place to ensure the safety of customers and workers.
+For further guidance, view COVID enforcement guidance.

 Using your home as a Registered Office and Bailiff?

 Nominating your company’s registered office at your home means you risk bailiff turning up!
-Therefore it is advisable to rethink this to avoid stress in that eventuality happening.
+Therefore, it is advisable to rethink this to avoid stress in that eventuality.
 Bailiffs may only enter a residential property by normal entry modes and may not use force to enter.

 Available Help For Limited Companies?

 Options exist, however, depending on what situation exists.
-Wishing to continue trading, when unable to agree on a payment plan with a bailiff (acting on behalf of your creditor) a company voluntary arrangement possibly maybe your best option.
-However, If your cashflow will not fund repayments or you prefer to either restart or close your business.
+Wishing to continue trading, a voluntary arrangement may be your best option when you cannot agree on a payment plan with a bailiff (acting on behalf of your creditor).
+However, If your cash flow will not fund repayments, or you prefer to restart or close your business.
 Then other options are available.
 Contact HBG Advisory business rescue experts for further help.

 Complaining about bailiffs